gojoe262/blog/_drafts/2016-03-14-lane-detection-systems.md

 tags: tech, car, cars, autonomous, driving, lane detection,
 author: Joe Schueller
 ---
-Detecting lane markings is a trivial task for a human being, this is a complex task for a computer.
-A human is able to instantly spot patterns and recognize the importance of those patterns.
-A camera on the other hand interprets the road as a set of pixels.
-Converting the pixels to actual patterns includes filtering out visual noise, finding lane markings, determining road boundaries, fitting these patterns to models, and tracking the changes between frames.
-Lane detection systems must perform quickly, and they have to work on various road conditions, which can range from structured highways to unstructured gravel roads.
-Autonomous driving is a growing field, and the demand for safety and efficiency drives research (no pun intended) in the lane detection field.
+Detecting lane markings is a simple task for a human being, but for a computer this is a complex task.
+A human can instantly spot patterns while a computer has interpret the road as a set of pixels.
+There are 4 steps a system runs through when detecting lanes: Preprocess, Feature Detection, Fitting, and Tracking.

 # Introduction #
 Lane Detection Systems were originally developed as Lane Departure Warning Systems.
 These warning systems would warn the driver audibly, visually, or physically if they were veering out of the lane.
 These systems are used in semi-trucks in Europe and North America.
 If the truck veered out of the lane without using a turn signal, the interior speakers of the truck would simulate the sound of a rumble strip.